Ctrl-X/Siribro/README.md

 * Handle multiple answer in one option

 #### Value Bloc ( Display Random phrase or accept multiple value)
+##### For sentences
-When you want a dialog that can be replayed by the same person without noticing too much that it's not human, you can add multiple random sentence or just a part of a sentence.
+When you want a discussion that can be replayed by the same person without noticing too much that it's not human, you can add multiple random sentence or just a part of a sentence.
 You will have to define a reference at the root of the document like this

 Ex :